avifoxi/o-n-m-hangman-demo/README.md

 - WordInput => manages welcome, and collecting initial word from user
 - GuessInput => manages user guesses
 - HangmanImage => manages drawing of the 'hangman'.
 In a team with a designer -- a canvas element could be used to overlay specific images, and line connections.
-- Modal => bootstrap modal - used for reportign win or lose results to the user
+- Modal => bootstrap modal - used for reporting win or lose results to the user
 - Error => error reporting
-- GuessMapFlipCards => visualize open letters, correct guesses
+- GuessMapFlipCards => visualize unguessed letters, and the flip reveal for correct guesses
-- Scoreboard => human readable game state
+- Scoreboard => human readable game state reporting

 ### Utils
-- Validation -- thought there might be more validation, but there is one Regular Expression that seems to handle both word and single character inputs- testing for validity.
+- Validation -- I thought there might be more validation, but there is only one Regular Expression that seems to handle both word and single character inputs- testing for validity.

 ### Styles
 Bootstrap provides the grid, many components, the modal, jumbotron to name a few.